Christopher R. McCleary: Evergreen Assurance

-In 2003, McCleary founded Evergreen Assurance in Baltimore, Maryland.
-Evergreen was intended to assist businesses in recovering email and digital records in the event of a disaster.
-Evergreen was acquired by its competitor, MessageOne, in 2004.
+In 2003, after reframing his position at USi, McCleary founded Evergreen Assurance in Baltimore, Maryland.
+Evergreen was a platform to assist businesses in recovering email and digital records in the event of a disaster.
+Evergreen was acquired by its competitor, MessageOne, in 2004 for 50 million dollars.
 Since leaving Evergreen, McCleary has served on the board of directors of several tech companies.

 Other positions

 In 2000, McCleary was the chair of an advisory board of tech executives that helped the then Maryland Governor, Parris Glendening to launch his e-commerce initiatives for the 2000 legislative session.

 In 2006, McCleary was appointed the director of Blue Chip Venture Company.
 Blue Chip had previously invested in Digex, USI, and Evergreen Assurance.
 In September 2006, McCleary was elected chairman of the board for Radware.
 In 2008, McCleary joined the board of directors of Hosting.com, a managed services and colocation provider.

 McCleary serves on the board of Baltimore Emerging Technology Center business incubator and as chairman of the investment committee.
 He is a member of the board of directors of the State of Maryland Venture Fund.
 McCleary has served on the board of trustees of Anne Arundel Community College in Annapolis Maryland.